santos1979/machine-learning-projects/Rock_vs_Mine/README.md

 Gradient Boosting
 AdaBoost
 Extra Trees
-Models were evaluated using accuracy on both the training and test datasets.
+5. Model Evaluation:
-Model Evaluation:
+Models were evaluated using accuracy, precision, recall, and F1-score on both the training and test datasets.

-Comparison of multiple models using accuracy scores to determine the best-performing model.
+Cross-Validation: Used to ensure the robustness of models and prevent overfitting.
-The best model is selected based on test accuracy and used to make future predictions.
+The performance was compared before and after applying data augmentation and scaling.

-Prediction System:
+---Results---

-A simple system is implemented to input new sonar data and predict whether the object is a 'Rock' or 'Mine' using the best-trained model.
+After testing various models, the best model was determined to be Support Vector Classifier (SVC), with a test accuracy of 98.08%.
+Data augmentation improved the performance of several models, while scaling had a positive impact on specific algorithms such as KNN and Naive Bayes.

-Results
+Final Model Results (After Data Augmentation):
-After testing various models, the best model was determined to be [insert best model name], with a test accuracy of X%.
-This model was selected based on its ability to generalize well on unseen data while maintaining high training accuracy.
+Model	Cross-Validation Accuracy	Test Accuracy	Precision	Recall	F1-Score Logistic Regression	0.8142	0.8558	0.8696	0.8163	0.8421

-Model - Training Accuracy - Test Accuracy
+SVC	0.9550	0.9808	1.0	0.9592	0.9792
-Logistic Regression	- 89%	- 88%
+K-Nearest Neighbors	0.8301	0.8365	0.9000	0.7347	0.8090
-Support Vector Classifier	- 90%	- 89%
+Random Forest	0.9425	0.9519	0.9783	0.9184	0.9474
-K-Nearest Neighbors	- 86%	- 85%
+Gradient Boosting	0.9329	0.9519	0.9783	0.9184	0.9474
-Random Forest	- 92%	- 90%
+AdaBoost	0.9136	0.9519	0.9583	0.9388	0.9485
-Naive Bayes	- 83%	- 82%
+Extra Trees	0.9680	0.9712	1.0	0.9388	0.9684

-Decision Tree	- 91%	- 87%
+Key Observations:
-Gradient Boosting	- 93%	- 91%
+Support Vector Classifier (SVC) consistently showed the highest test accuracy (98.08%), even after data augmentation.
-AdaBoost	- 91%	- 89%
+Random Forest, Gradient Boosting, and Extra Trees also performed exceptionally well with high accuracy and F1-scores.
-Extra Trees	- 92%	- 90%
+KNN and Naive Bayes benefited significantly from scaling, improving their ability to handle differences in feature magnitudes.

 ---How to Use---
 Train the Models: You can retrain the models using the compare_models() function in the main script.
 This will run the models, compare their accuracies, and print the best-performing model.